drthomasfbrown/drthomasfbrown.github.io/_posts/2015-08-03-genealogical-network-analysis.md

-* Moody and White (2003) found multiconnectivity and social embeddedness—the deepest k-components to which actors belong (for higher values of k-connectivity) in larger cohesive groups— to outperform many other potential predictors of downstream consequences (p.
-46
+* Moody and White (2003) found multiconnectivity and social embeddedness—the deepest k-components to which actors belong (for higher values of k-connectivity) in larger cohesive groups— to outperform many other potential predictors of downstream consequences [...]
+Many of our hypotheses concern the feedback relationships between individual decision making and their social embeddedness.
+We also look at group-level processes, such as how people “vote,” via their network behavior, for the emergence of leaders, how such group-level processes interact with individual level characteristics, such as those of emergent leaders, and the way that emergent leaders were embedded in the network. (pp. 46-47)